 The use of the Internet can have a positive as well as a negative impact on children.
-The benefits of using online tools are many – they make a child more creative, motivate him to be a good learner and encourage him to be a good researcher.
+The benefits of using online tools are many —they make a child more creative, motivate him to be a good learner, and encourage him to be a good researcher.
 However, the negative aspects of using the Net often outweigh its benefits.
-One of the main problems of using the Net is addiction among children.
-Children, who become addicted to the Net, are mostly allured by online games initially.
+One of the main problems is Internet addiction among children.
+Child internet addicts are often initially allured by online games.
 However, they may eventually be exposed to unwanted or obscene content on the Net or even commit a cybercrime.

-Exposure to inappropriate content: Your child may not only be exposed to unwanted content, he might also get trapped by becoming a contributor and consumer of obscene content like porn or be hooked on to violent content.
+Exposure to inappropriate content: Your child may not only be exposed to unwanted content but may also get trapped by becoming a contributor and a consumer of obscene content like pornography, or get hooked to violent content.

-Sharing of personal information and pictures: If your child is addicted to uploading pictures on the Net, he may accidentally upload pictures that may violate someone’s privacy, or even some inappropriate personal pictures that he accessed through your phone or social media profiles.
-Also, children may be asked to click inappropriate pictures by agents who do unethical businesses by uploading ‘voyeuristic’ pictures of women and children.
-Children who ‘supply’ these pictures unknowingly may also be hooked to the Internet to see where their pictures have been uploaded and how much ‘fan following’ they have because of such pictures.
+Sharing of personal information and pictures: If your child is addicted to uploading pictures on the Net, in doing so she may accidentally violate someone's privacy.
+She may have accessed inappropriate personal pictures through your phone or social media profiles.
+Also, children may be asked by agents to click on inappropriate pictures.
+These agents indulge in unethical practices such as uploading 'voyeuristic' pictures of women and children.
+Children who 'supply' these pictures unknowingly may also be hooked to the Internet to see where their pictures have been uploaded and how big a 'fan following' they have.

-In certain cases, the law may not see the age, maturity level or gender of the child when imposing strict punishment, especially if the child offender has been a part of heinous crimes and is within the age bracket of 16 to 18 years.
+For offenders between 16 and 17 years of age, the law may not consider their level of maturity or their gender when imposing strict punishment, especially if they have been part of heinous crimes.
 The punishment in such cases may be heavier and they may be treated like adult offenders.

 So, what are the effective ways of handling Internet addiction in children?
 Here are five important tips: